 Portal is a tiny town located in the state of Georgia.
 With a population of 662 people and just one neighborhood, Portal is the 377th largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Portal is generally considered to be a blue-collar town.
-42.86% of the Portal workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Portal is a blue-collar town, with 42.86% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Portal is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Portal who work in sales jobs (13.62%), office and administrative support (11.96%), and management occupations (9.30%).

-Portal is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Portal does not have a public transit system used by locals to get to and from work.

 Portal is an extremely ethnically-diverse town.
 The people who call Portal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portal residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Portal include English, Scots-Irish, Irish, Scottish, and European.